Betsafe: Sponsorships

 Betsafe is a prolific sponsor of sports teams across the Baltics.
 In Lithuanian basketball, Betsafe was the title sponsor of four teams in the Lietuvos krepšinio lyga, branded Betsafe-LKL, in addition to its sponsorship of the Lithuanian Basketball Federation.
 The deal with the league was extended for an additional three years in 2022.
+The sponsorship passed to its parent Betsson in 2025.
 The Baltic Women's Basketball League is also a recipient of Betsafe sponsorship.

 BK Liepāja in the Latvian Basketball League also received a sponsorship from Betsafe in 2017.
 Felix Stephensen was sponsored by "Team Betsafe" in 2014.
 Betsafe is the exclusive betting partner of the GODSENT professional esports team and Manchester City F.C.
 The company had been shirt sponsor of AFC Leopards and Gor Mahia in the Kenyan Premier League but the partnership was terminated early with team officials blaming the sports ministry.

 In motorsport, in 2018, Betsafe became the official European betting partner of Alfa Romeo's F1 Team.
 It also sponsors a team at the Gumball 3000, once bringing an F1 car to the event.
 The brand sponsored an Audi RS6 DTM with Betsafe branding for Swedish alpine skier Jon Olsson; the car was carjacked and burnt in Amsterdam in 2015.

 Regulatory actions and controversies

-In Lithuania, the State Gambling Supervisory Authority fined Betsafe’s local operator, Lošimų strateginė grupė UAB, €25,000 in 2022 for unlawful gambling promotion, a fine that was upheld by the Vilnius Regional Administrative Court in March 2023.

-In July 2023, the same authority found Betsafe in breach of Lithuanian gambling law related to an uncertified live game, but decided not to apply a sanction in that instance.

 In Norway, the Norwegian Gambling Authority (Lotteritilsynet) stated in September 2023 that several offshore operators, including Betsson brands Betsafe and NordicBet, were in the process of withdrawing from targeting the Norwegian market following enforcement measures.